 As a student of Early Christianity, I always wanted to go to Israel to research the remaining artifacts of first century Christians, both before AD 70 and right afterwards.
 Several months ago, one of our dear preterist friends asked if I had ever been to Israel.
 When I said that I had not, he offered to pay for our travel expenses.
-That was an offer I could not refuse, and we could never have planned such a trip without God’s gracious provision through ministry partners like this.
-However, only the airfare, lodging, car rental, guide fees, and food expenses are covered.
-Other tour fees, site entrance fees, research books and maps, artifacts, etc., will need to be paid by us.
-Those expenses will be significant, so we trust God to provide those things through your support.
+That was an offer I could not refuse, and we could never have taken such a trip without God’s gracious provision through ministry partners like this.
+However, only the airfare, lodging, car rental, guide fees, and food expenses were covered.
+Other tour fees, site entrance fees, research books and maps, artifacts, etc., were covered by us.
+Those expenses were significant, so we trust God to provide those things through your support.

 When I shared this travel opportunity with my Masters Thesis supervisor and the Dean of the Graduate School, they both strongly encouraged me to go, and gave me a year extension of time to work on the thesis after I return.
 That sealed the deal!

-So, Lord willing, Beth and I will be traveling to the Mideast early this Fall.
-Please pray that we will have a safe, healthy, and productive trip for the sake of God’s Kingdom.
-We plan to visit a lot of the sites related to the Jewish war, as well as any sites where evidence of first century Christians has been found.
-We plan to take lots of pictures and video footage to share with you.
+So Beth and I just returned from our trip to the Mideast (Sept 18th – Oct 6th).
+Thanks so much for your prayers and support.
+We had a safe, healthy, and productive trip.
+We visited a lot of the sites related to the Jewish war, as well as any sites where evidence of first century Christians has been found.
+We took lots of pictures and video footage to share with you.
 The results of this research will be presented in a new series of podcasts entitled, “First Generation AFTER the End”.
-Those of you who support this ministry will be the first ones to get the details about our trip, as well as first access to all the video and audio resources that are produced from it.
+Those of you who support this ministry will be the first ones to get the details about our trip, as well as first access to all the video and audio resources that are produced from it in the coming months.

 Three New Resources

 The Siege of Jerusalem by Titus – by Thomas Lewin